Office of International Programs

 Activities

-The Rollins Resident Director organizes and leads a rich program of excursions in the region of Asturias.
-Students consider these excursions a highlight of the program, particularly since they expose students to parts of Spain they would not otherwise visit.
-In addition, the University of Oviedo offers visits to the most interesting sites in the city, excursions to the seaside and mountains, as well as to the historic monuments of the region.
+• The Rollins Resident Director organizes and leads a rich program of excursions in the region of Asturias.
+Students will visit the most interesting sites in the city, go on excursions to the seaside and mountains, and see the historic monuments in the region.

 Things to Consider